+Is it tackle?
 Yes, Cen-Cal/Modesto Broncos is a full contact football league.

+What league are you in?
 Modesto Broncos are part of Cen-Cal Junior Football.
 It is a derivitive of the old CCC.
 We have teams in Manteca, Oakdale, Turlock, Ceres, Merced, Livingston, Atwater, Los Banos.
 Most of the teams in our league feed their perspective high school programs.
 We are a smaller league but extremely competitive.

-It is $175, you may place a $75 deposit to hold a position, and pay the rest by July 1st..
+How much is it and how can we pay?
+It is $200, you may place a $50 deposit to hold a position, and pay the rest by July 1st..
 Your monies cover all practice equipment and game equipment including a game jersey which your child keeps.
 Your child will be issued top quality equipment which includes, helmet, shoulder pads, practice pants, game pants, game socks, girdle, thigh and knee pads and mouth piece.
 You only need to buy a pair of cleats and practice jersey which you can get at Valley Sporting goods or Big 5 or Sports Authority.
-Discounts are given to multiple child families with first child cost $175, second child $150 and third child $125.
+Discounts are given to multiple child families with first child cost $200, second child $175 and third child $150.

 If I sign up and change our mind, how do refunds work?

 Once you pay the $100, those monies are not refundable.
 If you pay the entire amount and decide not to play prior to the first day of practice, you will only receive $100 back of the entire amount.
 There are no exceptions, if you decide to quit, pull your child, after the first game you will not receive a refund whatsoever.